Section 873: tertiary telecommunications networks

 ###1.
 Co-ordination Arrangements

-This Class is dealt with by the National Specialist Unit, Utilities, Telecoms and Transport Team.
+This Class is dealt with by the National Valuation Unit, Utilities, Telecoms and Transport Team.
 The Telecoms part of the UTT team are responsible for the network valuations, revisions for Material Changes in Circumstances and appeal settlements.
 All Business Units and UTT, Telecoms Team are responsible for ensuring effective co-ordination takes place.

 The Primary Description Code is MTX.